Capterra bills itself as ‘the smart way to find business software’ for B2B people researching new business software.

 Summary: Engagedly looks like a great product and the testimonials are certainly glowing.
 The ‘Refreshingly Simple and Engaging‘ part of the headline would have to be attractive to prospective sales leads as performance management comes with more than its fair share of employee angst.

-Options For Split-Testing: I found the page colouring and design to be a little dated and possibly a little distracting.
+Options For Split-Testing: We found the page colouring and design to be a little dated and possibly a little distracting.
 That may mean nothing at all in terms of conversion but it would be interesting to compare the performance of the current page against a plain white background page with all the same content and design elements.
-And, as someone who writes way too much copy by instinct it pains me to say this, it might be worth getting rid of some of the text from the various explanatory sections – blocks of text can be quite off-putting in this rapid-click-away world.
+And, as folks who write a lot of marketing copy, it pains us to say this, it might be worth getting rid of some of the text from the various explanatory sections – blocks of text can be quite off-putting in this rapid-click-away world.

 Landing Page Link: http://www.qarrotperformance.com/

-Summary: Not sure why, but I really love that carrot logo!
+Summary: Not sure why, but we really love that carrot logo!
 Qarrot use an excellent headline that cuts to the chase: ‘Motivate front-line employees to perform’ – that’s the bottom line for a business owner.
 The rest of the page is very clean and easy to scan through.
-I was a little surprised to see no UTM tracking on their Capterra link.
-Here’s the simple free tool I use to general UTM links.
-For a more advanced link tracking tool, I recommend Rebrandly.
+We were a little surprised to see no UTM tracking on their Capterra link.
+Here’s the simple free tool we use to general UTM links.
+For a more advanced link tracking tool, we recommend Rebrandly.

 Landing Page Link: https://www.hub.pancentric.com/?utm_source=capterra

-Summary: I’m a big fan of company intranets as they help people in large organisations to connect and improve their efficiency and effectiveness.
-Hub looks like a very strong product which does well in the internal staff communications and knowledge management space.
-However, I suspect they get a poor return from this Capterra listing or, at least, an expensive one.
+Summary: We’re big fans of company intranets as they help people in large organisations to connect and improve their efficiency and effectiveness.
+Hub looks like a very strong product that does well in the internal staff communications and knowledge management space.
+However, we suspect they get a poor return from this Capterra listing or, at least, an expensive one.
 Landing page design aside (it’s not really a landing page, it’s a product home page), there’s not much that connects this page to the original Capterra listing section.
 When there is a disconnect between the ad or the ad platform and the landing page, poor and expensive conversion usually follows.

 Options For Split-Testing: For a start, even just swapping the headline with the sub-headline would probably boost conversion.
 The focus of this particular page should be on employee engagement.
 Sure, the product is always going to be an intranet but for this Capterra listing, change the focus to align with the source.
 In this case, the source is a listing section dedicated to people interested in employee engagement.